kotarot/psych-gen/README.md

 1. Run `python generate.py --output path-to-psych.html your-competition`,
 and you will soon get psych sheets in your *path-to-psych.html*

-For example, run `python generate.py --output sample/tohoku-2015.html sample/tohoku-2015`,
+For example, run `python generate.py --output sample/tohoku-2015.html sample/tohoku-2015` or `python generate.py --output sample/tohoku-2015.html --auto 93 sample/tohoku-2015` (93 is JRCA eid for Tohoku 2015),
 and you will get psych sheets for [Tohoku Open 2015](https://worldcubeassociation.org/results/c.php?i=TohokuOpen2015) as *sample/tohoku-2015.html*
 (*sample/tohoku-2015.txt* and *sample/tohoku-2015.csv* are sample data for that competition).